Epidemic Sound is a great music resource that Freedom! offers Freedom! partners for free. Below are some of the most common question.

 I have access to Epidemic Sound through Freedom but I received a false Content ID claim from Epidemic Sound.
 What should I do?

 If you got a Content ID claim from Epidemic Sound this means that you may not have created an account in a way that Epidemic Sound can recognise you as a licensed user.
 In order for Epidemic Sound to verify you as a Freedom! partner, please log in through your Freedom! dashboard or by clicking on the Freedom! logo here.
 If you cannot get access, please reach out to Freedom! support by clicking at the top of this page in "Submit a request" so that we can double check if your channel has been linked properly.
-Once you have confirmation that you are a Freedom! partner you can dispute the claim or contact Epidemic Sound at email@example.com to have the claim retracted.
-The following video also shows the steps you can take:
+Once you have confirmation that you are a Freedom! partner you can dispute the claim or contact Epidemic Sound at firstname.lastname@example.org to have the claim retracted.

 How do I dispute a content ID claim from Epidemic Sound?